 Scheduling: New Clients - First time clients should schedule online through Massagebook to get you into my booking system and receive reminders and directions for your appointment.
 I only accept text appointments for a first visit for urgent orthopedic sessions.
 In other words, you are in serious pain or recently injured and need to be seen ASAP.
 I don't overbook so I can take urgent appointments most days that I am working.
 If you are mobility impaired and unable to walk up stairs, I have a home office that is accessible.
 Home office sessions must be scheduled by text.
 Returning Clients - If you are an existing client, it is still preferred that you schedule online to receive confirmation and a reminder.
 This ensures there is no confusion about your appointment being confirm or date or time.
-You can text me at 415-410-4622 to schedule for any type of session.
-Please text me with your preferred times.
-Outcall Clients - I only offer outcall sessions for significantly mobility impaired clients.
-There is no added charged but there is a 90 minute minimum and limited availability for appointments.
-Specials and discounts do not apply to outcall.
-This is a service for the differently abled community.
+You can text me at 415-410-4622 to schedule for urgent sessions.

 Hours: Most days 9:30am-9:30pm.